complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 Next we will implement another Categorical Bin Interface.
 This time, we will create the stage as before, set the stage name to "Relationship Type" and select node type as "Person."

 Now we will configure both the network filtering on the stage as well as the skip logic for the stage.
-First, toggle the "Enable network filtering for this stage" to "on" and press the "Add Alter Rule" button.
+First, toggle "Filter" to "on" and press the "Add Alter Rule" button.
 Next we will configure the rule according to the following: node type "Person", rule type "Attribute", variable query "discuss_network_research", operator "exactly", and attribute value of "True."

 ![Image](../../assets/img/architect-guide/filter-skip.png)

-Click the "Finish and Close" button.

-To enable skip logic, we toggle the "Enable skip logic for this stage" switch to "on."
-Then we click the "Add Alter Rule" again.
-First, we configure the skip logic rule according to the following: node type "Person", rule type "Presence", and operator "Exists."
-Next, we configure a second skip logic rule as follows: node type "Person", rule type "Attribute", variable query "discuss_network_research", operator "is exactly", and attribute value of "True.".
+To enable skip logic, we toggle the "Skip Logic" switch to "on."
+Then we select "Show this stage if" and click the "Add Alter Rule" button.
+First, we configure the skip logic rule according to the following: node type “Person", rule type “Presence”, and operator “Exists.”
+Next, we configure a second skip logic rule as follows: node type “Person”, rule type “Attribute, variable query “discuss_network_research”, operator “is exactly”, and attribute value of “True.”.

 ![Image](../../assets/img/architect-guide/skip.png)